nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case: UC08 Edit the status of an internship application**
+**Use case: UC13 Edit the status of an internship application**

 **MSS**

 1. User requests to view the list of internship applications.
 2. InternEase shows the internship application list with their indexes specified.
-3. User requests to edit the application status of a specific internship application in the list by specifying its respective index.
+3. User requests to edit the application status of a specific internship application in the list by specifying its respective index and the updated status.
 4. InternEase updates the application status of the internship application and displays a success message.

     Use case ends.